-1. Creates or settles a foreign trust;
+1. Creates or settles a foreign trust.

-2. Directly or indirectly transfers money or property to a foreign trust (this includes deemed transfers under section 679(a)(4) or section 679(a)(5));
+2. Directly or indirectly transfers money or property to a foreign trust.
+This includes deemed transfers under section 679(a)(4) or section 679(a)(5).

-3. Makes a sale to a foreign trust if the sale was at other than arm's-length terms or was to a related foreign trust, or makes (or guarantees) a loan to a related foreign trust; or a.
-The decedent made a testamentary transfer (a transfer by reason of death) to a foreign trust;
+3. Makes a sale to a foreign trust if the sale was at other than arm's-length terms or was to a related foreign trust, or makes (or guarantees) a loan to a related foreign trust.